zsteinkamp/m4l-Knobbler4/README.md

 ## Changelog

+- 2024-11-28 [v6](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v6/Knobbler4-v6.zip) - Fixes Issue #10 reported by @rds2024-3004 which prevented multiple knobs mapped to the same parameter from being updated.
+This led to some more widespread fixes/improvements to how locks are implemented across the board.
 - 2024-10-29 [v5](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v5/Knobbler4-v5.zip) - Add non-blocking telemetry ping on load.
 Does not send any identifying information, only the plugin name, the local computer name, type of computer, and CPU type.
 I just want to see which plugins are used the most.
 - 2024-10-24 [v4](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v4/Knobbler4-v4.zip) - Add assignable device presets to Bluhand.
 - 2024-10-12 [v3](https://github.com/zsteinkamp/m4l-Knobbler4/releases/download/v3/Knobbler4-v3.zip) - Fix bug related to slider 25 masquerading as slider 15; Typography refinement in the .tosc file; Consolidate back to a single `Knobbler4.tosc` file (Bluhand is back, baby!); Fix value display in Bluhand if the value was a bare number; Fix bug with changing devices in Bluhand if you were not on bank 1, the display would be incorrect. _NOTE: Use the Files app on the iPad to delete the `.tosc` files before updating with the new version from here._